Call capture

-Call Capture technology is both a phone and text-based technology that captures personal data from persons who inquire for information on something; usually a property for sale or rent.
+Call capture is the practice in the real estate industry of using interactive voice response systems to capture personal data from persons who inquire for information about a property for sale or rent.
 After the call is placed, the system notifies a client of the name and phone number of the person calling.
-The system was designed to generate leads specifically for the real estate industry.
+The system is designed to generate leads.